WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_render.md

 3. Confirm that TogetheROS.Bot has been successfully installed.

-#### X86 Platform
+#### X86

-1. Confirm that the X86 platform is running Ubuntu 20.04 and TROS.B has been successfully installed.
+1. Confirm that the X86 platform is running Ubuntu 20.04 and TogetheROS.Bot has been successfully installed.

 2. Confirm that the USB camera is connected to the USB port of the host and can be recognized normally.

 ### Usage

-#### Horizon RDK Platform
+#### Horizon RDK

-1. Log in to the Horizon RDK through SSH and start the relevant programs on the board.
+1. Log in to the Horizon RDK through SSH and start the programs on the board.

     a.
 Launch mipi_cam